schwarzjakob/uzh_ivda/ivda-tutorial-tutorial-09/README.md

 3. Make sure to also include meaningful titles, legends, and axis descriptions.
 4. Write a short paragraph on your decisions in the submission pdf - the specific instructions are included in the pdf.

-#### Submission
-Your submission of this work will be done via OLAT, more information is available in the pdf "Instructions Assignment 1: IVDA Tutorial 2023" which is also on OLAT.
-Information on the point distribution is also in this document.

 #### References